SWE4103-Team1/StudentTrackingSystem/README.md

 - commit and push to your branch
 - merge your branch into the latest dev branch and delete your feature branch
 ******
-## differnences for dev or feature
+## differnences between dev and feature
 - **choose feature_xxxx** just for checkouting from dev_*** and ***delete*** it after merging
 - **choose dev_xxxx** for merging your code with others and **delete your feature** branch after that
 - delete old dev if you all are working on new dev